oat-sa/taohub-articles/forge/qti/tao-pci.md

 #### XHTML and XHTML 5

 Since the role of PCI recommendation is to propose a way to create item that extends far beyond anything available currently in the QTI standard, it appears that HTML 5 is a good candidate.
 HTML5 is the growing leading web standard and likely the dominant one in the future.
 Moreover, its XML serialization format, XHTML 5, enables PCI implementers to take advantage of current technologies.
 HTML5 indeed standardizes new elements like <video>, <audio>, <canvas> to allow more possibilities in term of item creation.
-However, XHTML is still perfectly a valid solution but less rich than XHTML5.\
+However, XHTML is still perfectly a valid solution but less rich than XHTML5.<br/>

 It would also means that an XSD needs to be written if we want to it be possibly validated, which is going to be very difficult.
-A solution to this validation issue may simply not to validate the content of <pci:markup>.\
+A solution to this validation issue may simply not to validate the content of <pci:markup>.<br/>

 This means placing the responsibility of html markup definition and validation on each individual PCI implementer.

 Table 9.
 XHTML 5 with Namespace as Markup Language